Web Hosting Services Terms and Conditions

-The Customer warrants that it has the legal right to disclose all Personal Data that it does in fact disclose to the Company under the Agreement, and that the processing of that Personal Data by the Company for the purposes of and in accordance with the terms of the Agreement will not breach any applicable laws (including the General Data Protection Regulation (GDPR) (EU) 2016/679).
+The Customer warrants that it has the legal right to disclose all Personal Data that it does in fact disclose to the Company under the Agreement, and that the processing of that Personal Data by the Company for the purposes of and in accordance with the terms of the Agreement will not breach any applicable laws (including the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018).

 Each party will keep confidential the Confidential Information of the other party, and will not disclose that Confidential Information except as expressly permitted by this Clause 18.

 Each party will protect the confidentiality of the Confidential Information of the other party using at least reasonable security measures.